Icahn seeks to end Herbalife short-seller's lawsuit

-NEW YORK (Reuters) - Carl Icahn on Monday asked a federal judge to dismiss a lawsuit brought by a short seller who accused the activist investor of perpetuating an alleged pyramid scheme at nutritional products company Herbalife Ltd (HLF.N).
+NEW YORK, Aug 19 (Reuters) - Carl Icahn on Monday asked a federal judge to dismiss a lawsuit brought by a short seller who accused the activist investor of helping perpetuate an alleged pyramid scheme at nutritional products company Herbalife Ltd .

 In papers filed with the U.S. District Court in Manhattan, Icahn said the lawsuit by Daniel Ravicher was based on an “inaccurate and absurd” allegation that the billionaire had “publicly conceded” that Herbalife is a fraud.